marskar/summer-curriculum/pres.md

 # Barriers

-- Cost
+- Cost of vaccines
 - Perception of adverse effects and risks
-- Allergies (to vaccines in general and yeast, which is a component of Gardasil)
+- Concerns about allergies (to vaccines in general and yeast and latex, which is a component of Gardasil)

 # Program Evaluation